 On Disk IO, Part 4: B-Trees and RUM Conjecture

 In previous posts, we’ve discussed different flavours of IO and an immutable on disk data structure called LSM Tree.
-Continuing the series, we’ll talk about a mutable data structure, called B-Tree, which also kinds in many different variations (which we’ll only mention briefly here and might get deeper into later) and sum up our journey into the disk data structures with a RUM Conjecture.
+Continuing the series, we’ll talk about a read-optimized mutable storage, which also comes in many variations (which we’ll only mention briefly here and might get deeper into later) and sum up our journey into the disk data structures with a RUM Conjecture.

 Unless specified otherwise, we’ll be mostly discussing B+Trees, which is a modern variant of B-Tree, that’s often used in the databases.
 B+Trees are different from the original B-Tree paper in that have an additional level of linked Leaf nodes, which are storing the values.

 B-Tree have several node types: Root, Internal and Leaf nodes.
 Root is the node that has no “parents” (e.g. is not a child for any other node).
 Leaf nodes are the ones that have no child nodes and carry the data.
 Internal nodes are ones that have both a parent and children, they’re connecting a root node with leaf nodes.
 Some B-Tree variants allow storing data on internal nodes.
 B-Trees are characterised by their branching factor: the amount (N) of pointers to the child nodes.
 Root and Internal nodes hold up to N-1 keys.